linfeng-wang/GMM4TB/README.md

 LONDONSCHOOL OF HYGIENE AND TROPICAL MEDICINE

 Multi-strain infection model
-Models for strain calling and drug resistance profiling
+Model for strain calling and drug resistance profiling

 ## Model introduction
 **Mixed-strain infection in tuberculosis** (TB) is a fascinating and complex phenomenon that challenges our understanding of this ancient disease.
 Unlike single-strain infections, where a patient harbors a single type of TB bacterium, mixed-strain infections involve the coexistence of multiple distinct strains of the Mycobacterium tuberculosis bacteria within the same host.
 These strains can vary in their genetic makeup, drug susceptibility, and virulence, potentially leading to diverse clinical outcomes.
 Studying mixed-strain infections not only sheds light on TB's genetic diversity but also has significant implications for diagnosis, treatment, and control efforts, making it a critical area of research in the fight against this global health threat.